AloneVoice/lokapp/README.md

 # lokapp
-New idea for chat includes localization
+📢 New idea for chat includes localization 📌
+👉 You can find app on https://stojaki.org/near/ 👉